-I’ve been doing a fair bit of reading over the last little while.
+I’ve been doing a fair bit of reading during the month of March.
 Much of it revolves around food, but there are books of theology and detective fiction.
 As I’ve been reading I’m discovering that not everything I’ve read, allows for the longer-form posts that I’m trying to write.
 So beginning this month, I plan on doing a reading roundup.

 I still intend on doing some of the longer posts such as finishing of the trilogy of posts that I began with Holy Hungry, and I will in the next week or so be posting my thoughts on Martin Walker’s Bruno, Chief of Police, series.
 However, I hope at the end of each month to post some reflections on the various books I’ve completed in that month.

 Bound to the Fire is one of the more recent publications that examines the complicated and tangled roots of Southern cuisine and culture, and the role that slaves played in creating that cuisine and culture.

 I’ve written about two such books, John T. Edge’s, Potlikker Papers, and The Cooking Gene, by Michael W. Twitty.
 The more I read such books the more compelling I find them.
 Deetz’s Bound to the Fire adds another strand of complexity and understanding of this history.

 Unlike many books on the subject that focus primarily on the food and foodways, Deetz has written a scholarly and accessible little book that focuses on the cooks and the physical spaces they occupied.
 This helps to point out the immense physical challenges that such cooking had, and all in the cause of making the slave owner look civilized and gentille.